Info for Camp Bookings

 - If utilising gas for cooking these should be stored appropriately and not operated within a confined space.

-- Please let us know about any major accidents that you report to Guiding Headquarters on an Accident Form.
+Please also use this form to let us know about any major accidents that you report to Guiding Headquarters on an Accident Form.
 We may need to change something as a result.

 Several bus services pass the site linking with Guildford, Dorking and other local towns.
 Details can be found on the Surrey County Council website.